webix-hub/docs/data/api/ui.segmented_onaftertabclick_event.md

 @params:

-- id		number/string		the id of the segment that was clicked
+- id		number,string		the id of the segment that was clicked

 @example: